savinshynu/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
 A portfolio summarizing the data science and ML projects conducted for academic research and learning.

-All the projects are listed in two categories: academic projects for scientific research and fun projects for self learning.
+All the projects are listed in two categories: academic projects for scientific research and personal projects for self learning.

 ##  Academic Projects